renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 - Line 165-185: We declare and implement the class `FixtureTest3Helper` in a similar way `FixtureMyTest1Helper`
 - Line 187-196: We declare and implement the class `MyTest3` in a similar way as `MyTest1`, and instantiate it as `myTest3`
 - Line 197-205: We declare and implement the class `MyTestInfo3` in a similar way as `MyTestInfo1`.
-Notice that the constructor uses the default `GetSuiteName()` function to retrieve the correct test suite name
+Notice that the constructor uses the default `GetSuiteName()` function to retrieve the correct test suite name, as we have not defined a new namespace
 - Line 208-213: We declare the class `MyTest`, which derives from `Test`
 - Line 215-218: We implement the `RunImpl()` method for `MyTest` as a call to the `OnTestRun()` method on the `TestResults` instance
-- Line 224-226: We instantiate each of `Suite1::MyTestInfo1`, `Suite2::MyTestInfo2` and `MyTestInfo3`, passing in the instance of the corresponding test
+- Line 224-226: We instantiate each of `Suite1::MyTestInfo1`, `Suite2::MyTestInfo2` and `MyTestInfo3` as resp. `test1`, `test2` and `test3`, passing in the instance of the corresponding test
-- Line 227-228: We instantiate a `TestFixtureInfo` as the first test fixture, and add `MyTest1`
+- Line 227-228: We instantiate a `TestFixtureInfo` as the first test fixture, and add `test1`
-- Line 229-230: We instantiate a `TestFixtureInfo` as our second test fixture, and add `MyTest2`
+- Line 229-230: We instantiate a `TestFixtureInfo` as our second test fixture, and add `test2`
-- Line 231-232: We instantiate a `TestFixtureInfo` as our third test fixture, and add `MyTest3`
+- Line 231-232: We instantiate a `TestFixtureInfo` as our third test fixture, and add `test3`
 - Line 234-235: We instantiate a `TestSuiteInfo` as our first test suite (with name `Suite1`), and add the first test fixture
 - Line 236-237: We instantiate a `TestSuiteInfo` as our second test suite (with name `Suite2`), and add the second test fixture
 - Line 238-239: We instantiate a `TestSuiteInfo` as our third test suite (with empty name), and add the third test fixture
 - Line 240-242: We run the test suites
 - Line 243-245: We clean up the test suites.
-Note that the test suite desctructor deletes all test fixtures and as part of that all tests, so we don't need to (and shouldn't) do that
+Note that the test suite destructor deletes all test fixtures and as part of that all tests, so we don't need to (and shouldn't) do that
 - Line 246: We instantiate a `TestInfo`, linked to the `myTest` instance
 - Line 248: We run the test